What is the message of Psalm 23 for us today?

 "Afraid?
 Why should I be afraid?
 We've passed through worse things than a storm of rain before.
 He who has protected us for so long will protect us now."

 As Renzo crouched behind that hut, hiding from the authorities, he could hardly believe his ears.
 That sweet melodic voice!
 Could that have been Lucia?

-It is a climatic moment for this engaged couple who are the hero and heroine of Alessandro Manzoni's 1927 historical novel, I promessi sposi (The Betrothed).
+It is a climactic moment for this engaged couple who are the hero and heroine of Alessandro Manzoni's 1927 historical novel, I promessi sposi (The Betrothed).
 The voice talking about the care and protection of our Good Shepherd was indeed Lucia.
 At long last the two lovers are reunited.

 An Italian literature classic, I promessi sposi takes place 300 years ago when much of Italy was at the mercy of petty noblemen whose bands of arrogant desperados ran roughshod over law and justice.

 One of these villains is Don Rodrigo.
-He is intent on forcing Lucia to marry him instead of Renzo.
+He is intent on forcing Lucia to marry him instead of Lorenzo (who goes by "Renzo").
 She refuses and is forced to flee her peaceful village to escape his clutches.

 The novel is the story of Lucia's and Renzo's search for each other in the turbulent history of early 17th-century Italy.
 It is very much a "valley of the shadow of death" described in Psalms 23.
 It was a time of violent bread riots, the ravages of the Thirty Years War, famine, and the horrors of a bubonic plague epidemic.

-In fact, it is a camp for dying plague victims that Renzo and Lucia are reunited after he hears her talking about the comfort and care of the Lord.
+In fact, it is a camp for dying plague victims that Renzo and Lucia are reunited after he overhears her talking about the comfort and care of the Lord.